 In the 1800’s, the natural resources of South Mountain fueled the iron ore industry.
 Plentiful timber, water and iron ore kept the furnace stacks of South Mountain working day and night.
 For decades, the iron industry stripped the life from South Mountain, leaving a blank landscape, void of natural resources and habitats.
 Out of the iron ore industry, the Pennsylvania conservation initiative took shape.
 Today, the furnace site is home to hundreds of bird, wildlife, insect, tree and plant species.

+South Mountain is an an “interstate greenway” – a large, linear corridor six to seven miles wide that links Pennsylvania with southern natural areas.
+It extends about 40 miles in a northeast to southwest direction connecting Adams, Cumberland, Franklin, and York Counties.
 From the 1700s through the 1800s, South Mountain offered the resources needed to produce pig iron.
 Caledonia Ironworks, Pine Grove Furnace, and Mont Alto Ironworks were three dominant operations fueled by South Mountain resources.
 The charcoal needed for the manufacture of iron ore required approximately one acre of timber daily to keep the furnace functioning.
 The wood was slow-cooked over several days to create charcoal, which was used to fuel the furnaces that smelted the iron from the iron ore.
 The forests of the region were clear cut every 20 to 25 years.

+Pine Grove Ironworks began operating as early as 1770, Mont Alto Ironworks commenced in 1805, and Caledonia Ironworks began operations in 1837.
+By the turn-of-the-twentieth century , the forests of South Mountain were over-logged without consideration of replenishing the forest or keeping the habitat alive.
+Iron-production left the old-growth forests of South Mountain a lifeless wasteland and a prime example of Pennsylvania’s need for conservation.
 Sylvania is a Latin name, meaning from the woods, and pairs with the state’s founder [William] Penn to create the name Pennsylvania.
 Forests were the hallmark of the state.
 In 1870, Pennsylvania led the nation in logging.
 Over the next thirty years, the deforestation continued, and by 1900, Penn’s Woods were literally cut in half.
 Along with the deforested mountainsides came wildfires, flooding , erosion, and heavy loads of sediment dropped in waterways.
 Naturalists became activists, sounding an alarm to the public and leaders of Pennsylvania, not only making them aware of the loss of the nature resources and habitats but the future loss of timber-related industries.

+Leading the effort was Joseph Rothrock, known today as the “Pennsylvania Father of Forestry.”
+Rothrock was a medical doctor and botanist and employed a scientific approach to studying plant and animal life.
+Over more than two decades, he cataloged species of animals and plants, studied forests around the world, and traveled across Pennsylvania to see firsthand the condition of forestlands.
+Rothrock realized the need to regrow the forests and create environmentally healthy methods to grow and cut the timber of future forests.
+In 1895, Joseph Rothrock was appointed Pennsylvania’s first Commissioner of Forests.
 Pennsylvania was focused on restoring its lands and began purchasing available acreage for stewardship and reforestation.
 The land of the former Mont Alto Ironworks, and Caledonia Ironworks were among the purchased land.
 In 1902, Mont Alto Ironworks became a state park for the leisure and recreation enjoyment of the citizens and the protection of the state’s natural lands and watersheds.
 Joseph Rothrock was convinced the way to ensure the sustainability of the forests, a state forestry school was needed.
 As he continued to secure lands, he set about to create a school to train foresters and unable to convince another to open a school, he accepted the “first class” of thirteen foresters at Pennsylvania State Forestry School in Mont Alto, PA in September 1903.

+The school was on the land of the Mont Alto Ironworks.
+The classroom was the forest, where students helped to fight forest fires, build fire roads, and develop the forest tree nursery and arboretum on the 33,000-acre campus.
+Today, the Pennsylvania Forestry School is the Mont Alto Campus of Penn State–less than half a mile from the Out of the Ore: Birds & Bloom Walking Trail.
 Pennsylvania’s South Mountain forest has red oak, white oak, tuliptrees, red maples and hickories.
 Within the landscape is a unique pocket where northern and southern species live together in an area called “Meeting of the Pines,” which includes white, shortleaf, pitch, table mountain, and Virginia pines.
 The lower canopy of this forest includes mountain laurel, wild blackberry, and black huckleberry.
 Humid summer temperatures create a thriving underbrush where insects are plentiful, attracting 47 species of birds year-round, documented by the local birding chapter, Conococheague Audubon, in the PA Migration Count and Christmas Count.

 The Birds of South Mountain